ecufip/charity_match/README.md

-# CSR match India #
+# CSR match #

-An app to match companies with charities in India.
+An app to match companies with charities.

 ## To create database ##
 From command line - deletes existing db: